altdesktop/playerctl/README.md

 ## Using the Library

 To use a scripting library, find your favorite language from [this list](https://wiki.gnome.org/Projects/GObjectIntrospection/Users) and install the bindings library.
+Documentation for the library is hosted [here](https://dubstepdish.com/playerctl).

 ### Example Python Script